Mooophy/LeetCode-Solutions/1221 Split a String in Balanced Strings.md

 * `Greedy`
 * O(n), O(1)
 * Proof:
 g(s0) = 1 + g(s1) where s1 is the string trimmed with the first balanced string.
-This proof should be quite similar to Theorem 16.1 on CLRS
+This proof looks quite similar to Theorem 16.1 on CLRS

 * C++
 ```cpp